hbjarre/CouchPotato/README.md

 ### Short description of our project
 With our website you can look up information about different movies and series!
 Features include:
-* Wish list, where you can add movies or series that you want to watch later
+* Wish list, where you can add movies or series(by clicking :star:) that you want to watch later
 * My rated list, where you can see which movies and series you have rated

 The app uses React as framework and :fire:[firebase](https://firebase.google.com/) for our backend.
 The API that we've used is [OMDb API](http://www.omdbapi.com/).